rnabioco/valr/cran-comments.md

 ## New patch version

-* This is a new patch version that preemptively fixes an error raised by the forthcoming readr release.
+* This is a new patch version that provides two new data import functions, fixes for two errors, and names Kent Riemondy as the new maintainer of the package.

 ## Test environment

-* win-builder (devel and  R 3.6.0)
+* win-builder (R-devel and  R 4.1.2)
-* local OS X install, R 3.6.0
+* local OS X install, R 4.1.2
-* Windows (on Github Actions), 3.6.0
+* Windows (on Github Actions), R 4.1.2
-* macOS (on Github Actions), R 3.6.0
+* macOS (on Github Actions), R 4.1.2
-* ubuntu 16.04 (on Github Actions), (devel and R 3.6.0)
+* ubuntu 20.04.3 (on Github Actions), (devel and R 4.1.2)

 ## R CMD check results

-* on rhub (windows, release and devel versions)
+* on rhub (windows, release)

   Status: 1 Note

+   * checking CRAN incoming feasibility ...
+NOTE
+     Maintainer: 'Kent Riemondy '

+     Version contains large components (0.6.3.9000)

+     New maintainer:
+       Kent Riemondy
+     Old maintainer(s):
+       Jay Hesselberth

+     - This package uses Rcpp, which creates a large shared library on windows.

+* on rub (windows devel version)

+  Status 1 ERROR, 1 NOTE
+  * checking CRAN incoming feasibility ...
+NOTE
+     Maintainer: 'Kent Riemondy '

+     Version contains large components (0.6.3.9000)

+     New maintainer:
+       Kent Riemondy
+     Old maintainer(s):
+       Jay Hesselberth

+  * checking package dependencies ...
+ERROR
+    Package required but not available: 'rtracklayer'

-  Packages suggested but not available for checking:
+    Packages suggested but not available:
-  'GenomicRanges' 'IRanges' 'S4Vectors'
+      'GenomicRanges', 'IRanges', 'S4Vectors'

-  GenomicRanges, IRanges, and S4Vectors are available as Bioconductor packages.
+    - rtracklayer, GenomicRanges, IRanges, and S4Vectors are available as bioconductor packages
+    -  This package uses Rcpp, which creates a large shared library on windows.

 * on win-builder (release and devel)

-  Status: OK
+  Status: 1 NOTE
   0 errors | 0 warnings | 1 note

-  installed size is 18.5Mb
-  sub-directories of 1Mb or more:
-    libs   17.1Mb
+  * checking CRAN incoming feasibility ...
+NOTE
+    Maintainer: 'Kent Riemondy <kent.riemondy@cuanschutz.edu>'

+    Version contains large components (0.6.3.9000)

+    New maintainer:
+      Kent Riemondy <kent.riemondy@cuanschutz.edu>

+    Old maintainer(s):
+      Jay Hesselberth <jay.hesselberth@gmail.com>

-  This package uses Rcpp, which creates a large shared library on windows.
+    - This package uses Rcpp, which creates a large shared library on windows.

 * on OS X

   Status: OK
-  0 errors | 0 warnings | 1 note
+  0 errors | 0 warnings | 0 notes

-  installed size is 18.5Mb
-  sub-directories of 1Mb or more:
-    libs   17.1Mb

-  This package uses Rcpp, which creates a large shared library on osx.

 * on ubuntu

   Status: 1 NOTE

-  installed size is 18.5Mb
-  sub-directories of 1Mb or more:
+  * checking installed package size ...
+NOTE installed size is 19.8Mb sub-directories of 1Mb or more: libs  18.7Mb
-    libs   17.1Mb

-  This package uses Rcpp, which creates a large shared library on linux.
+  - This package uses Rcpp, which creates a large shared library on linux.

 ## Reverse dependencies

-There are no reverse dependencies.
+We checked 1 reverse dependencies (0 from CRAN + 1 from Bioconductor (RLSeq v1.0.0)), comparing R CMD check results across CRAN and dev versions of this package.

+ * We saw 0 new problems
+ * We failed to check 0 packages